Njeriiii/GOHub/CONTRIBUTING.md

 ### Notes

 - **Environment Variables**: Ensure that the necessary environment variables are set for both development and production environments.
 These can be specified in a `.env` file or directly in the Docker Compose files.
-- **Health Checks**: For production deployments, ensure to monitor the health of your services using the provided health check endpoints.
 - **Debugging**: In development mode, you can set the `FLASK_ENV` environment variable to `development` to enable debug mode for the Flask app.

 ### Docker Compose Files